Visa Traveler

 Personal Experience: I entered Guatemala from Mexico at the land border with my Indian passport and US visa.
 It took about 10 minutes at immigration.
 They had to look up the visa requirements to verify if I was eligible to enter on my US visa.
 I was asked to pay 20 MXN as an entry fee, even though there is no official entry fee.

-I have also entered Guatemala from Honduras at the land border with my India passport and US visa.
+I have also entered Guatemala from Honduras at the land border with my Indian passport and US visa.
 It only took a couple of minutes at immigration.
 No entry fee.

 —